-Court again adjourns arraignment of 57 for alleged Homosexuality — Daily Times Nigeria
+Court again adjourns arraignment of 57 for alleged homosexuality — Daily Times Nigeria

-A Federal High Court in Lagos on Friday, further adjourned until Nov.
-27, the arraignment of 57 Men charged with engaging in amorous gay relationships.
+A Federal High Court in Lagos on Friday, further adjourned until November 27, the arraignment of 57 men charged with engaging in amorous gay relationships.

-The trial judge, Justice Mohammed Aikawa had then adjourned the case until today, for arraignment in a more spacious location.
+The trial judge, Justice Mohammed Aikawa, had then adjourned the case until Friday for arraignment in a more spacious location.

 They were first arraigned before a Yaba Chief Magistrates’ Court in Lagos.